 |

-This is a broad group including plants of the family Heliconiaceae, Costaceae and Zingiberaceae.
+This is a broad group including plants of the families Heliconiaceae, Costaceae and Zingiberaceae.
+The so-called "Blue Ginger" (Dichorisandra thyrsiflora) belongs to Commelinaceae.
 They are frequently discussed together because they're all tropical plants which produce flowers and foliage from stems that run in or on the ground (rhizomes).
-Most are grown for their flamboyant flowers, although foliage can also be a feature.
+Most are grown for their flamboyant flowers, although the bold, tropical-look foliage is foliage is also appealing.

 |